Sponcir/Totally-Not-A-Rickroll/README.md

 # Totally-Not-A-Rickroll
+Zoom into the bottom left corner!

-Paste this.sucks() into the console
+paste this.sucks() into the console!